michaelahwales/pages-practice/README.md

 FPS.
 The enhancement also spawned new dependencies (depicted in red) as well as reinforced existing ones (depicted in black).
 <h4>New Dependencies (Red Arrows in Fig. 2)</h4>
 Open Software Platform ↔ Cloud Server
 1. App → Monitor
 Impact: Create the file notify_app.cc under Open Software Platform/monitor
 Explanation: A new file would have to be created under monitor to handle notifying the mobile app in case an intruder attempts to break into the vehicle.
 2. CanBus → Fingerprint Database
 Impact: Create the directory fingerprint_database under Cloud Server
 Explanation: Although the database would be stored on the cloud, the new directory in Cloud Server would need to be created in order to query the database, similar to how the map and v2x directories are used to query map and location information from the vehicle.
 Open Software Platform ↔ Hardware Platform
 1. CanBus → Key Detector
 Impact:
 ○ Create the directory key_detector under Hardware Platform/Drivers
 ○ Create the file retrieve_key_status.cc under Open Software Platform/canbus
 Explanation: A new key_detector directory would have to be created to integrate the driver for the Key Detector software.
 Since CanBus subscribes to this component to know if the user’s key is in the vicinity before querying the Fingerprint Database, it needs the file retrieve_key_status.cc to handle this functionality.
 2. CanBus ↔ Unlocking FPS
 Impact:
 ○ Create the file take_fps_input.cc under Open Software Platform/canbus
 ○ Create the directory ignition_fps under Hardware Platform/User Interaction
 Explanation: A new file in the canbus directory would have to be created to retrieve the digital image output by the fingerprint sensors and pass these to the Cloud Server directory which would query the database in the cloud.
 Additionally, a new directory would have to be created within the Hardware Platform to handle user interaction with the fingerprint sensors (displaying whether the authentication passed or not, converting the analog data to digital data, etc.)
 3. CanBus ↔ Ignition FPS
 Impact:
 ○ Create the file take_fps_input.cc under Open Software Platform/canbus (done above)
 ○ Create the directory unlocking_fps under Hardware Platform/User Interaction
 Explanation: Same as above; repeat for the Unlocking FPS.
 Connections within Open Software Platform
 1. Routing → Dreamview/HMI
 Impact: Create a file display_potential_locations.cc under Open Software Platform/User Interaction/dreamview/backend/map
 Explanation: This new file is needed in the Dreamview to display to the user their most frequently visited locations so that the user has customized travel options once they “sign in” with their fingerprint.

 <h4>Strengthened Dependencies (Black Arrows in Fig. 2)</h4>
 Open Software Platform → Hardware Platform
 1. CanBus → CanBus Driver
 Impact:
-○ Create the directory unlock under Hardware Platform/Drivers/canbus ○ Create the directory ignition under Hardware Platform/Drivers/canbus ○ Create the directory activate_preferences under Hardware Platform/Drivers/ canbus
+○ Create the directory unlock under Hardware Platform/Drivers/canbus
+○ Create the directory ignition under Hardware Platform/Drivers/canbus
+○ Create the directory activate_preferences under Hardware Platform/Drivers/
+canbus
 Explanation: The CanBus Driver needs to add the driver functionalities to unlock the car, start the ignition, and activate the user’s preferences (i.e. change the music, heating, and/or adjust the seating position) so that the CanBus can set these into motion once the user “signs in” with their fingerprint.
 Connections within Open Software Platform
 1. Monitor → CanBus
-Impact: Create the file retrieve_preferences.cc under Open Software Platform/monitor Explanation; The Monitor component needs a file with the functionality to retrieve user location preferences from the CanBus after the CanBus queries the Fingerprint Database (which also holds information on user preferences).
+Impact: Create the file retrieve_preferences.cc under Open Softwar  e Platform/monitor
+Explanation; The Monitor component needs a file with the functionality to retrieve user location preferences from the CanBus after the CanBus queries the Fingerprint Database (which also holds information on user preferences).
 The Monitor needs user location preferences so that it can be easily accessed by Dreamview.
 2. Dreamview → Monitor
 Impact: Create a new file retrieve_preferences.cc under Open Software Platform/User Interaction/dreamview
 Explanation; The Dreamview component needs a file with the functionality to retrieve user location preferences from the Monitor so that it can display them to the user.

 <h4 align="center"> <strong> HIGH-LEVEL AND ARCHITECTURAL STYLE CHANGES </strong> </h4>
 Looking at the figure of our updated architecture from our last report, we can see that no